Policies and Guidelines

 In most cases, departments and offices at Binghamton University that desire a web presence or need their current web site redesigned should contact the web development group in the Office of Creative Services (Drew Hill, 7-3005).
 If necessary, accounts will be issued for the university's content management system, OminUpdate, which will enable the appropriate persons to manage their own web pages.
 The University Center for Training and Development offers training courses in using OmniUpdate.

 Faculty, Staff, and Students

 Faculty who want a web site for their classes can either use Blackboard or get an account on the Bingsuns system.
 All members of the Binghamton University community can use their Bingsuns account to create personal web pages.
 See the document Instructional and Personal Web Pages for more information.

 Groups chartered by the Graduate Student Organization (GSO) should contact the GSO.

-Student groups that are not chartered by either organization may be able to get a web account on Bingsuns for legitimate University business and for scholarly activity by obtaining sponsorship from a campus employee or department.
+Student groups that are not chartered by either organization may be able to get a web account for legitimate University business and for scholarly activity by obtaining sponsorship from a campus employee or department.
 The sponsor should contact John Hagan in Information Technology Services.

 PHP, Perl, and Python